iptoux/bbot/README.md

    - Augments the LLM prompt with this context
    - Generates a response that takes into account the user's history and preferences

-3. **Facts Definition**: Facts are simple statements about the user stored as strings in an array.
-Facts can be defined in two ways:
+3. **Facts Definition**: Facts are simple, persistent statements about the user stored as strings in an array.
+Facts can be created in two ways:
-   - **Automatic Extraction**: The bot automatically extracts facts from user messages using pattern matching
+   - **Automatic Extraction (LLM-first, with fallback)**: When `FACTS_VIA_LLM=true`, the bot asks the LLM to extract new persistent facts from recent conversation context.
+The LLM is instructed to output ONLY a JSON array of short, stable, verifiable facts (max 5) and to avoid temporary states or duplicates.
+If LLM extraction is disabled or fails, the bot falls back to simple pattern matching.
+     - Examples (fallback patterns):
        - "My name is John" → Stores "User's name is John"
        - "I live in Berlin" → Stores "User lives in Berlin"
        - "I like pizza" → Stores "User likes pizza"
-   - **Manual Addition**: Users can manually add facts using the `!fact add` command
+   - **Manual Addition**: Users can add facts using the `!fact add` command
      - `!fact add I speak German` → Stores "I speak German"
      - `!fact add I prefer dark mode` → Stores "I prefer dark mode"